k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 #### Edit the PII settings

-The TDM table flow uses [Fabric catalog masking](/articles/39_fabric_catalog/11_catalog_masking.md).
-You can [edit the PII settings](/articles/39_fabric_catalog/10_catalog_settings.md#classifier-pii--masking-setup) in the catalog if needed.
+The TDM table flow uses [Fabric Catalog masking](/articles/39_fabric_catalog/11_catalog_masking.md).
+You can [edit the PII settings](/articles/39_fabric_catalog/10_catalog_settings.md#classifier-pii--masking-setup) in the Catalog if needed.

 #### Run the Catalog to Identify Tables Relation

 Running the discovery for the DB interfaces.
-Note that once job is completed, the interface metadata will be retrieved from the catalog.
+Note that once job is completed, the interface metadata will be retrieved from the Catalog.

 ### Step 4 - Special Handling